 What else is available on the computers?

 - Software and hardware suitable for visually impaired library users

 - Free access to online reference resources

 You can save work to your USB stick or print from computers.
-Charges for printing per A4 sheet are:
+Charges for printing per A4 side are: